6 January – Epiphany

 It could have snowed or hailed on this day, but cattle had to be brought outside even if for a while to guarantee that it would remain in good health.
 Various magical rituals were also traditionally used to attract good luck: drawing crosses on farm animals, fuming them with Enchanter’s nightshade, reading spells, ritual sprinkling.
 But if you do not keep cattle, dress for the weather and go for a walk alone, with friends of with your pet.
 Fresh air will guarantee good health in any case.
 Nowadays 1 April is naturally associated with jokes, so we wish you inspiration and great fun playing tricks!

-14 April – Palm Sunday, a movable holiday (on the Sunday before Easter)
+Moving holiday– Palm Sunday (on the Sunday before Easter)

 Nowadays Palm Sundays marks the beginning of the Holy Week.
 People used to go to church on this day, and teenagers would have their first Holy Communion after Confirmation.
 On this day one had to wake up early and lash those who still sleep with willow branches to make sure that the household is hard-working.
 And the following tip is for girls who try to embellish themselves with creams and powders: leave willow branches to soak in water several days in advance and use it to wash your face on the morning of Palm Sunday.
 You won’t believe how beautiful it will make your face!